-Just because you feel better does not mean that you should stop taking you medication.
+Just because you feel better does not mean that you should stop taking your medication.
 Feeling better might be a sign that your medication is doing its job, since some conditions like high blood pressure or diabetes are controlled by medication.
 Remember, even though your blood pressure numbers are in the normal range, it does not mean your high blood pressure is cured – it simply means that it is being well controlled by medication.

 I have a hard time remembering what medications to take, and when.

 We have all been there!
 Luckily, there are services that can send you a text message or call you to send you a reminder.
-You can even use your smart phone and set an alarm to remind yourself, or search for apps that help with medication reminders.
+You can even use your smartphone and set an alarm to remind yourself, or search for apps that help with medication reminders.
 Another tip – if you have Alexa, Google or Siri, use this handy technology to help remind you as well!

 Another great idea is to stay organized.
-One of the most practical ways to achieve this is to use weekly pill boxes that you place near something that you use daily.
+One of the most practical ways to achieve this is to use weekly pillboxes that you place near something that you use daily.
 Letting your doctor know you need help and being honest, will allow you to work together to come up with the best solution.

 What if I can’t afford my medication?

 Your doctor has many resources to help.
 Pharmacies offer discounts, certain generic medications could be used, Goodrx coupons, and coupons from the manufactures of certain medications that can decrease cost.
-My main point here is to talk with your doctor to help find an alternative that you can afford or other cost saving options.
+My main point here is to talk with your doctor to help find an alternative that you can afford or other cost-saving options.

 What should I do to improve my medication adherence?